This guide describes the installation of GPS repeater systems based on the Roger GPS standard (IP51) and waterproof (IP67) repeaters.

 Option 2 – L-bracket

-Jubilee clips are ideal, and/or self-tapping screws can be inserted through the pre-drilled holes into the pole.
+Jubilee clips are ideal and self-tapping screws can be inserted through the pre-drilled holes into the pole.
+This provides extra security and prevents the L-bracket from rotating around the pole in windy conditions.

 A coaxial feeder cable transfers the signal from the outdoor antenna to a repeater (or repeaters) inside the building.